uwcartlab/webmapping/Chapter04/readme.md

 ###### Figure 1.8: Types of Leaflet layer groups

 Based on the discussion in this lesson, you should now be able to review all of the methods used in the _Leaflet Quick Start Guide_ and _Using_ _GeoJSON with Leaflet_ tutorials using the Leaflet API documentation.
-Note that the [`.on()`](https://leafletjs.com/reference-1.6.0.html#evented) method works similarly to the method of the same name in jQuery that we used in Week 2, but with a wider range of events available to it.
+Note that the [`.on()`](https://leafletjs.com/reference-1.6.0.html#evented) method works similarly to the `forEach` method that we used in Week 2, but with a wider range of events available to it.

 > ### **Using the Leaflet API documentation page, find and read the description of each method used in the _Leaflet Quick Start Guide_ and _Using_ _GeoJSON with Leaflet_ tutorials.
 Add a comment for each method in your _quickstartTutorial.js_ and _geojsonTutorial.js_ files, describing in your own words what each method does.**